3 Models of IT Support Services | Managed IT Support | Technowand

-If you do not have a provider, give us a call and we are always having special offers, (Specially if you are an NFP )
+If you do not have a provider, give us a call we are always having special offers, (Especially if you are an NFP )

-We want to know your pain points and then hit the nail on its head.
+We want to know your pain points and then hit the nail on the head.
 We need to spread smiles and take away the technical burden off your shoulders.

 Eddie looks after marketing campaigns for Ironclad.
 In his pre-tech life, he worked as a journalist on the San Francisco Peninsula.
 Off hours, he dreams of England.